Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 \mathrm{UCB}(\mathbf{X})=\mu(\mathbf{X})+\kappa \sigma(\mathbf{X})
 \end{equation}

 where κ may be tuned to balance exploration versus exploitation.
-The learner explores actions with high uncertainty, and exploits actions with the highest reward.
+The learner explores actions with high uncertainty and exploits actions with the highest reward.
 To optimise the evaporative cooling of thulium atoms, [23] employed this method to achieve BEC efficiently.

 Other choices of acquisition functions exist, such as the instantaneous regret function [36], knowledge-gradient [37, 38], or (predictive [39]) entropy search [40], etc., but are not mentioned here.

 ## C. Artificial Neural Network
-As a black-box function approximator, an Artificial Neural Network (ANN) provides a mapping between an input, in this case X settings vectors, and an output – the associated costs Y. In [21], the activation function for each node was selected to be the Gaussian Error Linear Unit (GELU).
-A suitable choice of the structure and scale of the ANN should consider the complexity and size of the vector inputs, while maintaining computational efficiency.
+As a black-box function approximator, an Artificial Neural Network (ANN) provides a mapping between an input – in this case, X settings vectors – and an output, the associated costs Y. In [21], the activation function for each node was selected to be the Gaussian Error Linear Unit (GELU).
+A suitable choice of the structure and scale of the ANN should consider the complexity and size of the vector inputs while maintaining computational efficiency.
 The ANN utilised by [21] consisted of 3 hidden layers of 8 fully-connected neurons.
 To update the ANN, the Adam algorithm for stochastic optimisation was chosen.
 Again, the system is trained with 2M settings generated by DE, and iterates through a maximum of 35 sequences.

 ### 1. Gaussian Error Linear Units